Does Your Company Need An App?

 A Call Back is when a client calls and says something is wrong or damaged (not always your fault).

 The Punch List used well will minimize the number of trips required to the jobsite to complete the Installation.
-Used as intended, the Installers are entering items as they realize they are needed, and the appropriate Team Members can see this list as it is being created, and thus be getting the items ready for the return trip to complete the project.
+Used as intended, the Installers enter items as they realize they are needed, and the appropriate Team Members can see this list as it is being created, and thus be getting the items ready for the return trip to complete the project.

 Each of these two are also one of the columns of our Production Schedule, which is based on the Room Status, and each column has a field to the right of the Column name (e.g., Punch List, Call Back, etc.) that has a dollar amount in it.
 This dollar amount is a rollup of the dollar value of ALL the Rooms in the column, so tells you how much money you could collect if you got these things FINISHED.